jdede/inet-showcases/docs/wireless/levelofdetail/index.md

 <img class="screen" src="QAM64-FEC.png">
 -->

-Packet loss vs. distance is displayed on the following plots, for each modulation and forward error correction usage case.
+Packet loss vs. distance is displayed on the following plots, for each modulation and forward error correction use case.
 Each plot contains three curves pertaining to the three levels of detail.
-The three detail levels produce similar curves for the same modulation and forward error correction, except for two cases (more on these exceptions below).
+The three detail levels produce similar curves for the same modulation and forward error correction, except for two cases (more on these exceptions below.)
 Click on the images to zoom:

 ### BPSK